JerenRaquel/pico8-stitcher/README.md

 This is a basic plug and play library to "compile" a bunch of lua files to be written into a p8 (pico8) file.
 Feel free to use this as you wish; just give a link to this repo or credit me.
 It's very crude method of doing this but it's pet project and should at least help with organization.

+## Known Bugs
+- Any strings that is stored in a JSON file can't contain commas if using the provided deserialization file
+- Can't nest lists within a list in JSON file if using the provided deserialization file

 # Instructions/Setup
 1) Create a similar working directory for your project.
 ```